-Students should leave the school building and grounds immediately after dismissal.
-This is to insure student safety since there is no after school supervision on the playground.
-Students are permitted to return and use the playground as a public facility 30 minutes after dismissal.
+Hallway Access: Students are not allowed in the hallways before the first bell unless they have permission.
+Students are expected to leave the school building and grounds immediately after dismissal at 3:20 p.m.
+This is to ensure student safety, as there is no staff supervision on the property after school hours.
+The playground is available for public use starting 30 minutes after dismissal.